dpradell-dev/playfab-opensea-unity-sample/README.md

 ## Conclusion

-Upon completing the above steps, your Unity game will be fully integrated with Openfort and PlayFab.
+Upon completing the above steps, your Unity game will be fully integrated with Openfort and PlayFab, and able to list your NFTs to a marketplace directly from your game.
 Always remember to test every feature before deploying to guarantee a flawless player experience.

 For a deeper understanding of the underlying processes, check out the [tutorial video](https://youtu.be/PHNodBmbEfA).